G3ph4z/g3ph4z.github.io/_posts/2024-07-21-crowdstrike-when-the-falcon-strikes-down-the-crowds.md

   alt: BSOD on Macy's building in New York City (Sean Reis / NBC News)
 date: 2024-07-21 23:55 +0200
 ---
-> Please note that I'm not trying to blame anyone, and my employee has nothing to do with this article.
+> Please note that the views and opinions expressed in this article are solely my own.
 {: .prompt-info }

 ## What happened?

 On Friday, July 19, 2024, a major cybersecurity company, CrowdStrike, released a sensor update for their XDR agent named Falcon.
 This update triggered a global IT outage, affecting approximately 8.5 million Windows devices.
 The devices crashed and went into a Blue Screen of Death (BSOD) loop following the update.
-Critical services, including telecommunications, banking, airlines, railways, supermarkets, hospitals, and major news networks, were severely impacted.
+Critical services, such as telecommunications, banking, airlines, hospitals and major news networks were severely impacted.
 CrowdStrike’s CEO confirmed that the issue was not a security incident or cyberattack.

 ## Who were affected?